wootguy/bspguy/README.md

 # bspguy
-A tool for modifying and merging Sven Co-op maps without decompiling.
+A tool for editing GoldSrc maps without decompiling.

 # Usage
 To launch the 3D editor, drag and drop a .bsp file onto the executable, or "Open with" bspguy, or run `bspguy <mapname>`